Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Discussion

-In Sect.~\ref{sec:result_mcf}, we present the results of MCF measurements in which the galaxies are weighted using the luminosities in W1, W3, W3, W4 bands, stellar masses, and SFRs (see Sect.~\ref{sec:measurement_mcf} for details).
-In general we observe two different behaviours among two sets of \textit{WISE} luminosities.
-Firstly, W1 and W2 luminosity MCFs closely follow the stellar mass MCFs -- in particular the \textit{WISE} stellar mass { $M^{\star}_\text{WISE}$}.
-This is not surprising since { $M^{\star}_\text{WISE}$} is estimated empirically as a function of $\text{W1}-\text{W2}$ color \citep{cluver2014}.
-The reason for such an approach is that the W1 and W2 bands mainly trace the continuum emission from evolved stars and the major part of baryons in a galaxy are trapped in those evolved stars \citep{jarrett2013}.
+In Sect.~\ref{sec:result_mcf} we presented the results of MCF measurements in which the galaxies are weighted using the luminosities in W1, W3, W3, W4 bands, stellar masses, and SFRs (see Sect.~\ref{sec:measurement_mcf} for details).
+In general we observe two different behaviours among two sets of WISE luminosities.
+Firstly, W1 and W2 luminosity MCFs closely follow the stellar mass MCFs.
+This is not surprising because the W1 and W2 bands are direct indicators of stellar mass as they mainly trace the continuum emission from evolved stars and the major part of baryons in a galaxy are trapped in those evolved stars \citep{jarrett2013}.
 This makes W1 and W2 bands nearly ideal tracers of the galaxy stellar mass.
+However, the more interesting observation is that the stellar mass W1 and W2 luminosity MCFs are not of same amplitude and there are subtle differences between them.
+This means that even though they are good indicators, W1 and W2 luminosities do not perfectly trace the environmental dependence of stellar mass.
+In other words, a sample selected based on W1 or W2 luminosity does not perfectly exhibit the clustering behaviour of a sample selected based on stellar mass.